procore/documentation/other_procore_apis/bim_web_viewer.md

 <p class="heading-link-container"><a class="heading-link" href="#objectselect"></a></p>

 Fires when an object has been selected.
-This event returns Meshnode ID.
+This event returns a Meshnode Index.

 ---